wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

         skipLines: 1) ~> campaignanalyticscsv
     ```

-    > NOTE: We are changing the mappings as the source file was corrupted with the wrong headers.
+    > **Note**: We are changing the mappings as the source file was corrupted with the wrong headers.

 15. Select the **campaignanalyticscsv** data source, then select **Projection**.
 The projection should display the following schema: